Utilization in a small fleet

-Take a look at your Utilization through a set of fresh eyes by simply asking yourself the question; “Is the asset working for you of against you?”
+Let’s talk utilization in a small fleet: take a look at your Utilization through a set of fresh eyes by simply asking yourself the question; “Is the asset working for me or against me?”

-If a piece of equipment is not producing revenue or services it is surely consuming revenue or services.
-Take this to task by gathering detailed information concerning the equipments duties and frequency of use and use the information to set triggers for evaluation.
+If a piece of equipment is not producing revenue or services then it is surely consuming revenue or services.
+Take this to task by gathering detailed information concerning the equipment’s duties and frequency of use, and then use the information to set triggers for evaluation.

 Equipment rental should always be considered as an alternative to purchase or lease if the utilization is low.
 With the exception of emergency equipment such as fire trucks and snow plows, which we hope are never needed, all of the Town of Jonesborough’s equipment should be working hard if it expects to stay here.
 We certainly would not have an employee sitting around on the payroll just in case we need someone nor should we have a piece of equipment motionless while it consumes resources such as insurance, tire dry rot, rodent damage, seal degradation and certain major parts failure due to its inactivity.
 Get rid of them.
 Utilization data will help reduce size by identifying seldom used equipment.
 A reduced fleet size means more funds available to nurture the productive equipment in our care.